 Each term there may be at least seven co-curricular drama clubs on offer, ranging from specific performance rehearsals to backstage crew.
-There is a unique and versatile programme with a number of different clubs to ensure every pupil has the opportunity to participate and be involved with the department.
+There is a unique and versatile programme with a number of different clubs to ensure every student has the opportunity to participate and be involved with the department.

 The department organises three performances per term.
 Rehearsals for shows take place after school and during lunch times.
-The department also participates in local Drama festivals: pupils have performed on consecutive years at the Shakespeare Schools Festival where their performances have received outstanding reviews.
+The department also participates in local Drama festivals: students have performed on consecutive years at the Shakespeare Schools Festival where their performances have received outstanding reviews.
 The highlight of the summer is participating in the Leatherhead Drama Festival.
-In the past, nominations have been received for Best Actor, Best Actress and Best Director for pupils' outstanding performances.
+In the past, nominations have been received for Best Actor, Best Actress and Best Director for students' outstanding performances.